 Support for adding feed readers from the web was removed from the HTML5 spec, and Firefox support is scheduled for removal in Firefox 62.
 Obsolete since Gecko 62.0

 Note that web content is limited to adding handler URLs which have the same origin as the page performing the call.

 Adding a new feed reader manually

-To add support for a new web-based feed reader, all you need to do is add three new preferences:
+Prior to Firefox 63, to add support for a new web-based feed reader, you would need to add three new preferences: